Bums on a Boat

 Where I Was When a Hurricane Headed Straight for My Sailboat

 We leave Malta with great wind, high spirits, and hopes of catching our first fish in a long time.
 The Mediterranean gives us one of those rare, perfect sailing days — steady breeze, open water, and total freedom.
-As we approach Crete, we slow the boat, ...
+As we approach Crete, we slow the boat, throw a line off the stern, and jump into the ...

 WeBoating